MZanggl/flooent/README.md

 */
 ```

-Alternatively, pass in a function which result will become the key instead.
+Alternatively, pass in a function of which its result will become the key instead.

 ```javascript
 const items = [{ id: 1, name: 'music' }, { id: 2, name: 'movie' }, { id: 3, name: 'music' }]